- Trying really hard to write better content that your audience will find extremely useful.

 - Add a call to action and credits: What do you want your audience to do after they see your infographic?
 Spell it out.
 And give credit to all of the sources you referenced for the information you included in the infographic.

-- Publish and promote: Embed the infographic in your blog post and promote it with Slideshare, Visual.ly, Scribd, Pinterest, Google+, Tumblr, Flickr, Daily Infographic, Cool Infographics, Infographics Archive, Infographic Journal, and Infographics Showcase.
+- Publish and promote: Embed the infographic in your blog post and promote it with Slideshare, Visual.ly, Scribd, Pinterest, Tumblr, Flickr, Daily Infographic, Cool Infographics, Infographics Archive, and Infographic Journal.

 - WP-Email: As stated on their WordPress plugin page, "Allows people to recommend/send your WordPress blog's post/page to a friend."
 Brilliant.